animal-tree/Writing-stuff/BadStuff47-velocity-addition-formula.md

 ## Most rigorously

-In case the above doesn't satisfy one's preferance of rigor, here is a derivation from absolute scratch.
+In case the above doesn't satisfy one's preference of rigor, here is a derivation from absolute scratch.

 ### Definitions.